fruxo/turbobadger/readme.txt

 Building the demo
 -----------------------------------------------------------------------------------

-The demo use GLFW as a submodule for some platform window handling.
+The demo use GLFW as a submodule for some platform window & input handling.
 After the first git clone, you need to run:

 	git submodule init